CodeProSpecialist/Bear-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 A bear market can be identified if a length of time like a month or a few months is consistently causing a daily portfolio loss or a decrease in money every 24 hours.
-( This is describing a condition of Losing money daily when you have been trading on the Bullish ETF Fund or Long side. )
+( This is describing a condition of Losing money daily when you have been trading on the Bullish ETF Fund side or Long side. )

 ***** Then you need to realize that it is a bear market. *****